Neptune-Sky/VanillaUpgrades/README.md

 - Toggles for disabling adaptation and snapping in the build grid.
 - New HUD window in world view that shows apoapsis, periapsis, eccentricity, and angle of your rocket.
+- World time view, and reimplementation of 1.35's indicator saying how long you've been timewarping for.
 - Greatly increased zoom-in/movement limits of the camera in world/build views.
 - Timewarp now stops when entering a planet's SoI.*
 - Time slowdown, you can now use decimal timewarps and even freeze time completely.
 (Off by default, due to cheaty nature.)